Move Forward With Confidence With The Help Of A Columbus Divorce Attorney

 How do you file for divorce?

 However, once you satisfy the above requirements, you are permitted to file your divorce.
 To start a divorce, you must file a Complaint for Divorce with a court.
 This complaint will state the “grounds” for divorce.
-There are many grounds utilized by parties that wish to file a divorce, however, one of the most common grounds is incompatibility.
+There are many grounds utilized by parties that wish to file for divorce; however, one of the most common grounds is incompatibility.
 Ohio permits divorce on the parties’ incompatibility, something that is not true in all states.
 In Ohio, a divorce on the grounds of incompatibility is considered to be “no-fault,” which means that neither party did something to cause this divorce, but rather the parties simply can no longer get along.
-You can list multiple grounds for divorce, however, only one is required.
+You can list multiple grounds for divorce.
+However, only one is required.

 What happens after you file for divorce?

 After filing, there are a variety of steps you can take.
 The local rules of your county may define and specify these steps.
-However, it is almost guaranteed that the spouse will file a Response to the initial Complaint for Divorce.
-This Response can simply serve as an acknowledgment of the initial filing, it could refute facts within the initial filing, or it could even state new grounds for divorce, as claimed by the other spouse.
+However, it is almost guaranteed that the spouse will file a response to the initial Complaint for Divorce.
+This response can simply serve as an acknowledgment of the initial filing, refuting facts within the initial filing or even stating new grounds for divorce, as claimed by the other spouse.

 This will begin the often lengthy process of a divorce case.
 One of the first steps a party may take is to conduct extensive “discovery.”
-Discovery is a process by which a party to the case can demand the production of documents from the other spouse or anyone else that may potentially have useful information.
-The discovery process can perform many purposes including:
+Discovery is a process by which a party to the case can demand the production of documents from the other spouse or anyone else who may potentially have useful information.
+The discovery process can perform many purposes, including:

 - Determining the value of assets and liabilities